Query the Data Delivery Network

 .

-Cloning Data
+Mounting Data

 First, install Splitgraph if you haven't already.

-Clone the metadata with sgr clone
+Mount the table with sgr mount

 Query the data with your existing tools

-Once you've loaded the data into your local Splitgraph Engine, you can query it with any of your existing tools.
+Once you've loaded the data into your local Splitgraph engine, you can query it with any of your existing tools.
 As far as they're concerned, edmonton-ca/311-call-centre-satisfaction-survey-2014-6asu-htha

 is just another Postgres schema.